-Construction of infrastructure upgrades at the North Ramp project area would disturb approximately 192 acres, and would include the development of approximately 96 acres of facilities and infrastructure (see Figure ES-2).
-Of this acreage, approximately 80 acres would be paved surfaces, 16 acres would be stormwater management infrastructure, and the remaining 96 acres would be revegetated and maintained.
+Construction at the North Ramp would occur over approximately 3 to 7 years, and is estimated to begin in 2025.
+The North Ramp project area would require approximately 192 acres for construction, and would include the development of approximately 96 acres of facilities and infrastructure (see Figure ES-2).
+Of this construction acreage, approximately 80 acres would be paved surfaces, 16 acres would be stormwater management infrastructure, and the remaining 96 acres would be revegetated and maintained.
 Table ES-1 provides a summary of the proposed infrastructure upgrades at the North Ramp.
 Site preparations for construction would include demolition of Buildings 2550, 2551, and 2552 as well as clearing and grading.
 Due to the existing slope, grade, and topography of the North Ramp project area, the DAF would clear surface vegetation from and grade the entire 192-acre project area within the site layout boundary shown in Figure ES-2.
 Grading would create slopes of approximately 1.5 percent to no more than 10 percent across the entire North Ramp project area.
-Due to the existing topography of the North Ramp project area, it is estimated that preparation of the site could require approximately 35 feet of fill in some locations, and may require in excess of 1 million cubic meters of fill across the site.
-It is assumed that fill material would be obtained from higher elevations within the North Ramp project area and from fill suppliers on Guam, such as the Smith Bridge guarry in Yigo.
+Due to the existing topography of the North Ramp project area, it is estimated that preparation of the site could require approximately 35 feet of fill in some locations, and may require in excess of 1,000,000 cubic meters of fill across the site.
+It is assumed that fill material would be obtained from higher elevations within the North Ramp project area and from fill suppliers on Guam, such as the Smith Bridge quarry in Yigo.

-Project Size a (acres)
+Project Size ^a (acres)

 Airfield pavements (parking apron, taxiways, trim pad) 68.00

 Aircraft hangar and maintenance facility 2.00

 Flightline maintenance facility 0.05

 Utility building 0.10

 Jet fuel receipt, storage, and distribution system 4.00

-Fencing and utilities extensions N/A b
+Fencing and utilities extensions N/A ^b

 Roadways and parking 6.00

 Stormwater management infrastructure 16.00

 Total Acreage 96.15

 Table ES-1.
-Facilities and Infrastructure Projects within the North Ramp Project Area a Size provided is the footprint (i.e., first floor) for the facility.
+Facilities and Infrastructure Projects within the North Ramp Project Area